Mediocre job growth points to slow grind for U.S. economy

 "The U.S. economy is just muddling through," said Tom di Galoma, managing director at Navigate Advisors in Stamford, Connecticut.

-The Labour Department raised its estimate for unemployment in November by a tenth of a point to 7.8 percent.
+The Labor Department raised its estimate for unemployment in November by a tenth of a point to 7.8 percent.

 Most economists expect the U.S. economy will be held back this year by tax hikes as well as by weak spending by households and businesses, which are still trying to reduce big debts taken on before the 2007-09 recession.

-Friday's data nonetheless gave signals of some momentum in the labour market's recovery.
+Friday's data nonetheless gave signals of some momentum in the labor market's recovery.

 Gains in employment were distributed broadly throughout the economy, from manufacturing to health care.
 The government also said 14,000 more jobs were created in October and November than originally estimated.